cardano-scaling/hydra/README.md

 <details>
 <summary>:rotating_light: Mainnet Availability :rotating_light:</summary>

-Since version 0.10.0, Hydra scripts are available on Cardano mainnet and it's therefore possible to run Hydra nodes on mainnet.
-Before doing so, be sure to read the [relevant section](https://hydra.family/head-protocol/docs/getting-started/troubleshooting) of the documentation in order to understand the current limitations and the possible consequences.
+Hydra Head protocol is compatible with Cardano mainnet since version 0.10.0 and it's therefore possible to run hydra-node on mainnet.
+Before doing so, be sure to review the [relevant section](/docs/known-issues) of the documentation in order to understand the current limitations and the possible consequences.

 </details>